tyhouch/tylerhouchin-dot-com/content/blogs/to-rent-or-own-your-ai-brain.md

 This is why smaller teams should start with APIs.
 Your engineering time is better spent building product.
 But as you scale, the tokenomics shift.
 With the right intelligence orchestration (something my company is working on), you can slash that people cost and make self-hosting financially attractive much earlier.

-## When Does Self‑Hosting Make Sense?

-The break‑even calculation depends on volume:

-A single active user having 30 interactions daily with an assistant generates about 1 million tokens monthly.
-With just 40‑50 such users, you're already at the break‑even point for smaller models.

----

-## **The Break‑Even Point**

-Break‑even is reached when the variable savings per token cover the monthly fixed cost of owning the infrastructure.

-### Worked Example (7 B model vs. GPT‑4.1 API)

-1. **API unit cost:** GPT‑4.1 ≈ **\$10 / M tokens** (input + output).
-2. **Self‑host variable cost:** Electricity + cooling ≈ **\$0.50 / M tokens**.
-3. **Monthly fixed cost:** Hardware + colo + ¼ FTE DevOps ≈ **\$3 000**.
-4. **Break‑even tokens:**
-   $$\dfrac{3,000}{(10 - 0.5)/1,000,000} \approx 3.16\times10^8 \text{ tokens/mo}$$

-> **≈ 316 M tokens per month** (about 10 M per day).
-Beyond this, every token you keep on‑prem saves money.

-### Why Many Teams Break Even Earlier

-* Most traffic *doesn't* need GPT‑4‑level reasoning.
-Switch half of it to a distilled or fine‑tuned 7 B model and the mixed basket API price drops to **\$5 / M tokens** → break‑even falls to **\~60 M tokens/month**.
-* Automation (yes, Kamiwaza Agents again) squeezes the biggest line‑item – **people** – shrinking the fixed‑cost numerator.

----

 ## Matching Models to Use Cases

-The most important insight is this: different tasks require different levels of capability.
-We've been in a one‑size‑fits‑all mindset, using the same top‑tier models for everything from summarizing meeting notes to complex programmings tasks.

-This is wasteful.
+Different tasks require different levels of capability.
 For many business applications—customer service, content summarization, document retrieval—smaller models now perform extremely well.
 These are precisely the high‑volume, predictable workloads that benefit most from self‑hosting.
+As mentioned earlier, coding or investigating new scientific domains still benefit the most from the bleeding-edge models.

-Additionally, **distillation** lets you bottle‑feed a smaller, cheaper model with the domain expertise of a frontier‑scale "teacher."
+For these repeatable workflows, **distillation** is a particularly useful method which lets you bottle‑feed a smaller, cheaper model with the domain expertise of a frontier‑scale "teacher."

 * **Step 1 — Sample:** Rent the big model briefly, prompt it with the kinds of inputs your workflow sees, and capture millions of high‑quality Q→A pairs (or function‑call traces).
 * **Step 2 — Train:** Fine‑tune a small (7‑13 B) "student" on that synthetic dataset.
 The student learns only what matters for your tasks, so it often recovers 90‑95 % of the teacher's accuracy at a fraction of the compute.
 * **Step 3 — Serve:** Quantize the student (8‑ or 4‑bit) and run it on modest GPUs or even CPUs.
 The one‑time distillation bill (compute + API calls) is usually paid back in a few weeks once you cross \~40 M tokens/month.

-With this approach you **own** **the smarts you care about** and keep the rental fees for frontier models reserved for genuinely novel or edge‑case queries.
+With this approach you **own** **the smarts you care about** and keep the rental fees for frontier models reserved for the intense queries.

 ## What This Means for Different Companies